-Lone working when you’re away from home can be especially challenging.
+Lone working on site away from home can be especially challenging.
+Here's what you need to know to help you stay safe.

 As people self-isolate because of Covid-19, others may find their shifts are stretched and colleagues are unavailable.
 This means some workers will be out on site having to work alone, without close or direct supervision, for the first time.
 Whether you are a seasoned lone worker or new to the situation, think about how to stay safe and well while working on your own away from home.
 We have gathered some useful tips to help.